 Lifetime Reserve Days - In the Original Medicare Plan and our plan, a total of 60 extra days that Medicare or our plan will pay for when you are in a hospital more than 90 days.
 Once these 60 reserve days are used, you do not get any extra days during your lifetime.

 List of Covered Drugs (Formulary or "Drug List") - A list of prescription drugs covered by the plan.
-The drugs on this list are selected by the plan with the help of doctors and pharmacists.
-The list includes both brand name and generic drugs.

 Low Income Subsidy (LIS) - See "Extra Help."